gemmagordon/sabs-kabsch/README.md

 4) Apply this rotation to A, so that A is rotated in such a way that offers the best alignment with B (i.e. the RMSD is minimised).

 5) Translate the resulting matrix for A, after its transformation, back to where the centroid was originally placed.
-This is done by simply adding back the relevant mean value to each coordinate in the matrix. *The same is carried out for B, in that it is translated to the origin and then translated back in this implementation, but this isn't really necessary, as the result is equal to the original matrix for B (as would be expected)*
+This is done by simply adding back the relevant mean value to each coordinate in the matrix. *The same is carried out for B, in that it is translated to the origin and then translated back in this implementation, but this isn't really necessary, as the result is equal to the original matrix for B (as would be expected).*

 ### *Remaining limitations of algorithm and this implementation:*